-An F-1 student is a non-immigrant who is pursuing a "full course of study" to achieve a specific educational or professional objective, at an academic institution in the United States that has been designated by the Department of Homeland Security (DHS) to offer courses of study to such students, and has been enrolled in SEVIS (the Student and Exchange Visitor Information System).
-Once the educational or professional objectives have been attained, the F-1 student is expected by the U.S. government to return to his or her residence abroad.
+An F-1 visa holder is an international student who intends to pursue a full course of study at an SEVP-certified school in the United States.
+Only SEVP-certified schools are designated by the Department of Homeland Security (DHS) to offer courses of study to F1 visa holders.
+F-1 visa holders will have an electronic record in SEVIS (the Student and Exchange Visitor Information System).
+Once the educational or professional objectives of the program of study have been attained, the F-1 visa holder is expected by the U.S. government to return to his or her residence abroad.
+Visa holders, such as F1, that are temporarily in the United States for a specific purpose are considered "non-immigrants".

 - F-2 Dependent Application